First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 1. Knowledge integration and risk communication proposals cannot be combined with a primary research proposal component.

-2. Only 1 proposal per First Nation will be accepted.
+3. Only 1 proposal per First Nation/First Nation organization will be accepted.

 Who can apply for funding

-2. Bands, districts, tribal councils and associations, councils, governments of self-governing First Nation communities and regions.
+2. Bands, districts, tribal councils and associations, councils, governments of self-governing First Nation communities.

 3. Non-government and voluntary associations and organizations, including non-profit corporations that work on behalf of, or in partnership with, entities detailed in 1) and 2).